 Pronouns: She, Her, Hers

-Courtney was inspired to become more involved in the community after the 2012 election.
+She was inspired to become more involved in the community after the 2012 election.
 Since then, injustice in our state has become more apparent to her, and she’s ached to do more.
-She is excited to be part of One Iowa Action‘s mission to fight for LGBTQ rights in Iowa.
+As the political climate continued to change, the ache became unbearable and an opportunity came from One Iowa at the perfect time.

 Keenan Crow, Director of Policy and Advocacy